avisek123/React-Native-Feed/New_Architecture_README.md

 ### 1. **Codegen (Native Code Generator)**

-- Automates the generation of native code for TurboModules and Fabric components.
-- Ensures type-safe and efficient integration between JavaScript and native code.
-- Simplifies the process of bridging JavaScript with native platforms by generating boilerplate code for developers.
-- Plays a key role in the new React Native architecture by reducing manual coding efforts.

 ### 2. **Hermes Engine**

-- A lightweight JavaScript engine optimized for React Native apps.
-- Key benefits:
-  - Faster startup time.
-  - Lower memory usage.
-  - Ahead-of-time (AOT) compilation for improved performance.

 ### 3. **JSI (JavaScript Interface)**

-- A low-level, high-performance interface for JavaScript to interact directly with native modules.
-- Eliminates the need for JSON serialization used in the older bridge architecture.

 ### 4. **Turbo Modules**

-- Implements native modules using the JSI and native code.
-- Provides a more efficient and dynamic way to load and interact with native modules in React Native.

 ### 5. **Fabric**

-- The new rendering engine for React Native, replacing the older rendering architecture.
-- Focuses on improved UI performance and threading management.

 ### 6. **Fabric Renderer**

-- The new render pipeline in React Native, built as part of the Fabric engine.
-- Enables concurrent rendering for better performance and responsiveness.

 ### 7. **Yoga**

-- A cross-platform layout engine used for calculating layout and rendering views.
-- Also utilized in the old React Native architecture.